Gold Crashes ₹35,000 From Peak — Worst Fall in 40 Years. What Now?

 If you've been watching gold prices in India this week, you've likely seen some alarming numbers.
 Between March 2 and March 6, 2026, 24-karat gold has crashed by over ₹1,19,600 per 100 grams — that's roughly ₹12,000 per 10 grams wiped out in just five trading days.

-Today (March 13), 22K gold is trading around ₹14,780 per gram, and the correction continues.
+By March 13, 22K gold had fallen to around ₹14,780 per gram, But since then, gold has partially recovered to ₹1,55,000-₹1,60,000 per 10 grams as of March 17.
 So what's driving this sudden fall, and should you be worried?

 Why Are Gold Prices Falling?